 INFUSIONS Like injections, infusions are delivered via needle, but instead of going under the skin or into a muscle, they go directly into the bloodstream through an I.V. drip.

-Your healthcare provider will give you infusion treatments a few times a year.
+Depending on the DMT your HCP prescribes will dictate the frequency of the infusions.
 Infusion medications such as Tysbari (natalizumab) and Ocrevus (ocrelizumab) can slow down MS and disability even more than injections because they target the specific proteins that are driving inflammation.
 In other words, they aim to cut it off at the source.

 ORAL MEDICATIONS Pills like Gilenya (fingolimod), Mayzent (siponimod), and Zeposia (ozanimod) are also used to treat people with MS.